-You have now completed the journey through each and every feature of the EasyPIC v8 for dsPIC30 development board.
-You have become familiar with its modules, organization, and the programmer/debugger.
+You have now completed the journey through each and every feature of EaasyAVR v8 FPI development board.
+You got to know its modules and organization.
 Now you are ready to start using your new board.
-We suggest following steps which are highly recommended to begin with.
+We are suggesting several steps which are probably the best way to begin.